duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 <!-- https://www.cdc.gov/nceh/demil/history.htm -->

 ##### Medical, Healthcare, and Caregiver Robots

-See also: Autonomous systems and AI systems have been also considered for usage in the healthcare industry.
+- Teachers can teach that autonomous systems and AI systems have been also considered for usage in the healthcare industry.

-This includes the uses of robots to help with identification, medical diagnosis, treatment, or surgery.
+See also: This includes the uses of robots to help with identification, medical diagnosis, treatment, or surgery.
 It also includes the uses of robots to help keep elderly, disabled, young children, or patients company and to surpervise them.
 While there are many benefits such as being able to take care and monitor health of whoever they are responsible for and can provide them with company, there are several ethical concerns:

-1. Privacy/Security: Robots that spend a lot of time monitoring their patients or people that they are responsible for, may have the capability to be tapped into.Especially in the medical field, these robots may contain snippets of important information such as health records, or video feeds of their patients.
+See: Privacy/Security: Robots that spend a lot of time monitoring their patients or people that they are responsible for, may have the capability to be tapped into.Especially in the medical field, these robots may contain snippets of important information such as health records, or video feeds of their patients.

-2. Trust between robots and humans, and their interactions:

-Humans have emotions while robots do not.
+See: Trust between robots and humans, and their interactions: Humans have emotions while robots do not.
 Humans may have the capability to trust their robots too much, which can result in harm from the remote or manipulation of humans.

 #### The Emergency Exit Robot Study, Georgia Tech Howard

+- Teachers can teach students about an experiment that utilizes robots in a care setting and show the risks of putting to much trust into robots.

 See also: There was a study conducted by researchers at the Georgia Institute of Technology, highlighted the potential risks of putting too much trust into robots during emergency situations.